pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-list.md

 To list modern sites, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.
 If you are logged in to a different site and will try to list the available sites, you will get an error.

 Using the `-f, --filter` option you can specify which sites you want to retrieve.
 For example, to get sites with _project_ in their URL, use `Url -like 'project'` as the filter.

+By providing the `--deleted` option the command will list all site collections that are currently in the recycle bin.

 When using the text output type (default), the command lists only the values of the `Title`, and `Url` properties of the site.
 When setting the output type to JSON, all available properties are included in the command output.